microsoft/vscode-docs/docs/editor/profiles.md

 You can create a new profile based on the current profile (**Profiles: Create from Current Profiles**) or create an Empty Profile.
 An Empty Profile includes no user customizations (settings, extensions, snippets, etc.) but with the UI state (view layouts and sizing) preserved.

-You can also access the Profile command memu via the **Manage** gear button in the lower right of the Activity bar.
+You can also access the Profile command menu via the **Manage** gear button in the lower right of the Activity bar.

 ![Create Profile command via the Manage button in the Activity bar](images/profiles/create-profile-via-manage.png)